vugi99/onset-racing/README.md

 * 16 players supported (if a player join when there is already 16 players he will be kicked)
 * There is 13 different races in races.lua
 * All races were tested with the drift package , install https://github.com/vugi99/onset-drift for a better experience
+* When someone has finished a race , a timer will start , after this timer , the race will change
+* if someone joins a server and the players in the game are not playing , they will be kicked after some time

 #### Keys
 * E to return the car